-The Marine who has the JTAC certification is also known as the Forward Air Controller (FAC) with many of our allied countries and what our country used to refer to them.
-The JTAC is more of a certification but in the Marine Corps, it is also an MOS.
+The Marine who has the JTAC certification is also known as the Forward Air Controller (FAC) with many of our allied countries and is how our country used to refer to them.
+The JTAC is more of a certification, but in the Marine Corps, it is also an MOS.
 The MOS 8002 is primarily responsible for calling in close air support to a forward location.
-You do not need to be JTAC certified to make these kind of radio requests as officers and radiomen make close air support calls when needed as well.
+You do not need to be JTAC certified to make these kinds of radio requests, as officers and radiomen make close air support calls when needed as well.

 Rank Range: MGySgt to SSgt

 Job Description: This MOS requires formal Joint Terminal Attack Controller (JTAC) training and certification.
-It forms the foundation skill set for assignment to appropriate JTAC billet in the operating Forces.
-A JTAC is a graduate of and certified service member, who from a forward position directs the action of combat aircraft engaged in close air support (CAS), and other offensive air operations.
+It forms the foundation skill set for assignment to appropriate JTAC billet in the Operating Forces.
+A JTAC is a certified service member, who from a forward position directs the action of combat aircraft engaged in close air support (CAS), and other offensive air operations.
 A qualified and current JTAC will be recognized across DoD as capable and authorized to perform terminal attack control.

-In the United States Marine Corps future MOS 8002’s must meet the following requirements
+Requirements: In the United States, Marine Corps future MOS 8002s must meet the following requirements:

 - Graduate from the Special Operations Spotter Course (SOSC).

-- Graduate from the and the Expeditionary Warfare Training Group (EWTG) Tactical Air Control Party (TACP) course.
+- Graduate from the Expeditionary Warfare Training Group (EWTG) Tactical Air Control Party (TACP) course.

 JTAC Importance in the Field

-(1) Must have a GT score of 110 or higher on the ASVAB
+- Must have a GT score of 110 or higher on the ASVAB.

-(2) JTAC must be a staff noncommissioned officer (E-6 or above)
+- JTAC must be a staff noncommissioned officer (E-6 or above).